Gameoholic/TwitchRewards/README.md

 1. Create redeems on your Twitch channel.
 Their titles and descriptions can be whatever you want.
 2. Make sure to edit the configuration file (located in Plugins/TwitchRewards/config.yml) to match your redeems!
 3. Run /startredeems and follow the instructions.
+Test redeems with /testredeem <Redeem name>

 **Important**
 ---
 Using /reload and /pauseredeems isn't fully supported, and you might run into issues.
 To reload the config, please restart the server instead.

-If you find any bugs, have any suggestions or have ideas for cool rewards, message me on Discord: Gameoholic#8987 or create an Issue thread.
+If you find any bugs, have any suggestions or ideas for cool rewards, message me on Discord: Gameoholic#8987 or create an Issue thread.